nodeftpd/nodeftpd/README.markdown

 * Supports TLS with explicit AUTH.

-The code assumes that the `exists` function lives in the `fs` module, not the `path` module, as in earlier versions of Node.
+The code assumes that the `exists` function lives in the `fs` module, not the `path` module, as in versions of Node prior to 0.8.x.
 However, monkeypatching `fs` with `exists` should be sufficient to get this working with older Node versions.

 Usage